 The Coastal Settlement

 With traditional ice kachang (local shaved ice dessert made with red beans, jelly and syrup) machines, Vespa motorcycles and typewriters on display, The Coastal Settlement can easily double up as a vintage museum.
-The food is worth travelling to the eastern end of Singapore for, with the Big Breakfast (S$24), steak and eggs (S$36), and roasted chicken with truffle fries (S$25) among its signature dishes.
+The food is worth travelling to the eastern end of Singapore, with The Settlement Big Breakfast, steak and eggs, and chicken and waffles among its signature dishes.

 The Coastal Settlement.
 200 Netheravon Road, Singapore 508529. +65 6475 0200.